And you thought covering your buddy's car in post-it notes was good.

 1.)
 Phil Garner's Backwards Chevy

 Road & Track covered this piece of rolling sculpture back in their April 1975 issue, where we get the above picture.
 Artist Phil Garner unbolted the body of a '59 Batwing Chevy, bolted it back on backwards, and promptly caused mass hysteria when he drove it around San Francisco.
-Amazingly, , but his was certainly the most historic of all backwards cars.
+Amazingly, he wasn't the only one to do it, but his was certainly the most historic of all backwards cars.

 Suggested By: Jones Foyer, Photo Credit: Road & Track